materialsvirtuallab/m3gnet/README.md

 GPU for model training.

 ## Software requirements
-This package is supported for macOS and Linux.
 The package has been tested on the following systems:

 - macOS: Monterey 12.1
 - Linux: Ubuntu 18.04 (with tensorflow==2.7.0)

-The software was built and tested on MacOS and Linux OS systems.
+- Windows: 11

 <a name="Installation"></a>
 # Installation